openhab/openhab-addons/bundles/org.openhab.binding.metofficedatahub/README.md

-f# Met Office DataHub Binding
+# Met Office DataHub Binding

 This binding is for the UK Based Met Office Data Hub, weather service.
 Its purpose is to allow the retrieval of forecast (hourly and daily) for a given location (Site).